 That being said, in addition to doing that, we are doing our testing, and we are trying to make sure that we get the testing back in a reasonable amount of time, so that when you start looking at contact tracing, you can figure something out, so our whole model has changed significantly.
-Even though our staffs are working, a lot are working remotely because it is changed significantly, so we have gone into a space that we are not comfortable with, but we have adapted very quickly, and amidst to all of this, we have people that are afraid to come out of the house.
-We have people that are afraid to actually get tested and people that are still trying to wonder how do I get back to normalcy.
+Even though our staffs are working, a lot are working remotely because it is changed significantly, so we have gone into a space that we are not comfortable with, but we have adapted very quickly, and amidst to all of this, we have people that are afraid to actually get tested and people that are still trying to wonder how do I get back to normalcy.

 Senator RICK SCOTT.
-Have your overall volumes gone down or gone up?
+Have your overall volumes gone down or

+gone up?

-Mr. JONES.
+Mr. Jones.
 They have gone down.
 There are more in my presentation I had to take out because of 5 minutes, but we have gone down by approximately 33 percent on the medical side.
 The dental side is nonexistent, because of all of the CDC guidelines our dental team is helping doing the testing.
 They are not really seeing patients because it is really unsafe.
 They are only doing emergent cases and a little bit of denture, so our volume has gone significantly.